-When companies approach ManagerPlus about streamlining their maintenance operations, the conversation often centers around preventive maintenance.
+When companies approach ManagerPlus about streamlining their maintenance operations, the conversation often centers around preventive maintenance using preventive maintenance software.
 In general, companies want to find a better way to track all of their PM schedules in order to stay ahead on their work and keep their vehicles, facilities, and equipment in optimal condition.

 ManagerPlus is, of course, the premier solution available to handle all of your PM schedules (just check out our rave reviews), but what about companies that approach maintenance differently?